Plant-Based Options And Beyond Meat, Healthy Or Not?

 Meat-eating consumers love them because they replace the meat they usually eat.
 Apparently, in the next few years, so-called cell-based (or lab-grown, or cultured) meat products are going to hit the market.
 These are made from real animal cells but are grown in a food production plant and aren’t taken from animals raised in captivity and slaughtered for consumption.

-They’re not on the market yet, and many are sceptical about them.
+They’re not on the market yet, and many are skeptical about them.
 But they might be part of the big picture as we try to move away from relying on factory farming to supply the meat consumers want.
 This is fantastic for those in the next generation who are not interested in being vegan or vegetarian but are looking for inexpensive, tasty and nutritious meat alternatives.
 There might not be 100% plant-based options, but they certainly will make a massive impact.

 But Are These Plant-Based Options Healthy?